 New vehicle sales might show a relationship with indicators such as GDP, population or number of households.
 Future predictions in changes in these indicators could then be used as a driver for changes in future new vehicle sales.

-The growth of the transport activity for each transport mean is a key determinant for the evolution of the overall new vehicle sales.
-In the case of cars, the economic growth that is also reflected as an increase in the available disposable income of households will lead to an increase in the car ownership rates in the MS. This is particularly true for countries in which the current cars/capita indicator is below the EU average.
+The growth in the transport activity by mode is a key determinant for the evolution of the overall new vehicle sales.
+For passengar cars in particular, economic growth reflected in rising household disposable income is expected to drive an increase in the car ownership rates.
+This is particularly true for countries in which the current cars/capita indicator is below the EU average.

 Projections in new market sales by fuel and technology